leeweiming3/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the address book.
+All applications will be cleared as well.

 * A confirmation message would be displayed.
 Type in **Y** to confirm the deletion.